-Both apps are quick to launch and connecting to a server is easy.
+Both apps are quick to launch and connect to a server is easy.
 Things get confusing if you want to dive into the settings and change things to your liking.
-The drop down menus and filters don’t always work as expected either.
+The drop-down menus and filters don’t always work as expected either.
 The Windows app has a lot more options and better server sorting.
 The Android app is basically a slightly more robust version of Simple mode and works as well as expected.

 Security & privacy

 IPVanish provides a lot of security and privacy options.
 Apart from when you first set up an account, the service keeps no log of VPN use.
 As mentioned, you have the option of using a burner email address and can use an anonymous payment method like Bitcoin to keep your privacy completely intact.